Edward Francis Anhalt: Event promotion and coordinating

 He previously served as the development manager for the Milwaukee County Department of Parks, Recreation, and Culture, Marketing Director for the King Solomon Mines in Eilat, Israel, and Education Consultant for the Greater Milwaukee Education Trust.
 In 2010, Anhalt ran for County Executive of Milwaukee County.

+Dr. Anhalt was inducted into the Washington High School (Milwaukee, WI) Walk of Fame on October 30, 2026.